1. There are approximately currently 36,000 valuation units in Bermuda.

 13. The Department also provides an appraisal service to other Government Departments, such as the Office of the Tax Commissioner, the Registrar of the Supreme Court, the Immigration Department and others.

-14. In 2016, the Department provided over 200 appraisals in respect of voluntary conveyances, first time homeowner purchases, probate and insolvencies.
+14. In 2017, the Department provided approximately 225 appraisals in respect of voluntary conveyances, first time homeowner purchases, probate and insolvencies.

-15. The Department in 2016 also reviewed over 450 Notices of Transfer in relation to property transactions and approximately 30 properties for purchase by restricted persons.
+15. The Department in 2017 also reviewed almost 400 Notices of Transfer in relation to property transactions and over 60 properties for purchase by restricted persons.